-- (a) Those that the Consolidated Company intends to sell immediately or in the near term, which shall be classified as held for trading, and those that the entity upon initial recognition designates as at fair value through profit or loss; - (b) Those that the Consolidated Company and Subsidiaries upon initial recognition designates as available for sale; or - (c) Those for which the holder may not recover substantially all of its initial investment, other than because of credit deterioration.
+- a. those that the Consolidated Company intend to sell immediately or in the near term, which shall be classified as held for trading, and those that the entity upon initial recognition designates as at fair value through profit or loss - b. those that the Consolidated Company upon initial recognition designate as available for sale - c. those for which the holder may not recover substantially all of its initial investment, other than because of credit deterioration

 Loans and receivables are separately presented on the balance sheet as loans and receivables.
-After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest method, less impairment; amortized cost is calculated by taking into account any discount or premium on acquisition and fee or transaction costs.
+After initial measurement, such financial assets are subsequently measured at amortized cost using the effective interest rate method, less impairment.
+Amortized cost is calculated by taking into account any discount or premium on acquisition and fee or transaction costs.
 The effective interest method amortization is recognized in profit or loss.

-Loans shall be measured at amortized cost using the effective interest method; however, they need not be discounted if the effect of discounting is immaterial.
+Secured loans shall be measured at amortized cost using the effective interest method; however, they need not be discounted if the effect of discounting is immaterial.

-F. Financial liabilities
+(F) Financial liabilities